Multiplier ideals and klt singularities via (derived) splittings: Introduction

 We set out to prove an alternate characterization of the multiplier ideal by considering maps $\pi_*\omega_Y\to\cO_X$ where $\pi:Y\to X$ is a regular alteration.
 This leads us to the main result of this paper:

 \begin{thm} Let $X$ be a normal, excellent, noetherian scheme over $\Spec\bQ$ with a dualizing complex and $I=\prod\sJ_k^{a_k}$ be a formal effective $\bQ$-linear combination of ideal sheaves on $X$.
+Fix $L$ an algebraic closure of the function field of $X$.
 The multiplier ideal $\sJ(X,I)$ can be realized as